megbrimef/urso-examples/README.md

 15) to subscribe to the event use this.addListener(string: 'eventName', function: callback, boolean: global).
 We recomend put it into the method _subscribeOnce() that will be called on create

-16) to fire event use method this.emit('eventName', arguments).
+16) to fire event use method this.emit('eventName', arguments, delay).
 In our case on button press we're firing event 'change.text.position' with new coordinates as argument.

 17) launch game and you will see result